biosimulators/Biosimulators_simulator_template/README.md

   - `authors`\* List of the authors of the simulator (e.g., `[{"firstName": "John", "middleName": "C", "lastName": "Doe"}]`).
   - `references`\*: List of references for the simulator.
 See `properties.json` for examples.
   - `format`: Format of the image (e.g., `{"name": "Docker Image", "version": "1.2", "spec_url": "https://github.com/moby/moby/blob/master/image/spec/v1.2.md"}`).
-  - `license`: The id of one of the licenses supported by BioSimulations (e.g., `MIT`).
-The list of the ids of the supported licenses is available in the `Schemas` >> `Simulator` section at https://api.biosimulations.dev/docs/.
+  - `license`: The id of one of the licenses supported by SPDX (e.g., `MIT`).
+The list of supported licenses is available at https://spdx.org.
   - `created`\*: Date that the image was created.
   - `updated`\*:  Date that the image was last updated.

   As necessary, [request additional SED-ML URNs for model formats](https://github.com/SED-ML/sed-ml/issues), [request additional COMBINE specification URLs for model formats](https://github.com/sbmlteam/libCombine/issues), and [request additional KiSAO terms for algorithm parameters](https://sourceforge.net/p/kisao/feature-requests/new/).

 9. Implement tests for the command-line interface to your simulator in the `tests` directory.
-At a minimum, this should include a test that uses the BioSimulations simulator validator ([`Biosimulations_utils.simulator.testing.SbmlSedmlCombineSimulatorValidator`](https://reproducible-biomedical-modeling.github.io/Biosimulations_utils/html/source/Biosimulations_format_utils.simulator.html)).
+At a minimum, this should include a test that uses the simulator validator ([`Biosimulations_utils.simulator.testing.SbmlSedmlCombineSimulatorValidator`](https://github.com/biosimulations/Biosimulations_utils/)).

    `tests/test_all.py` contains an example for testing a command-line interface implemented in Python to a simulator that supports SBML-encoded kinetic models.
-The `test_validator` method illustrates how to use the BioSimulations simulator validator.
+The `test_validator` method illustrates how to use the simulator validator.
 Example files needed for the tests can be saved to `tests/fixtures/`. `tests/requirements.txt` contains a list of the dependencies of these tests.

 10. Replace this file (`README.md`) with `README.template.md` and fill out the template with information about your simulator.